alee217/sudoku-solver/README.md

 # sudoku-solver
 Sudoku solver implemented with recursive backtracking.
-Very interested in implementing this with computer vision libraries The main class is in Solver.java
+Very interested in implementing this with computer vision libraries.
+The main class is in Solver.java

 ## Design Documentation